Development Workflow

 pio check --fail-on-defect low --fail-on-defect medium --fail-on-defect high

-CI enforces formatting, static analysis, and build checks.
+CI enforces formatting, static analysis, and the primary firmware build.
 Use clang-format 21+ locally to match CI.
 If clang-format is missing or too old locally, see Getting Started.
+Run plain pio run before larger PRs to build the release variants (teensy, tiny, xlarge, and no_emoji).

 4) Open the PR